10è anniversaire - 25.04.2017

 Q : I know you don’t want to go into detail but are there more forensic tests, is that what is going on?

-MR : I’m not going to talk about detail of the type of work going on but there are critical lines of enquiry of great interest to ourselves and our Portuguese counterparts and there are some significant investigative avenues we are pursuing that we see as very worthwhile.
+MR : I’m not going to talk about detail of the type of work going on but there are critical lines of enquiry of great interest to ourselves and our Portuguese colleagues and there are some significant investigative avenues we are pursuing that we see as very worthwhile.

 Q : Are you still waiting for answers to new ‘rogatory’ letters.
 I understand how the system works if you want something in Portugal, you have to send ‘rogatory’ letter and get that approved over there.
 Are there letters in the post?